ugbodagadave/Isabella/docs/setup.md

 pip install -r requirements.txt
 ```

 3. Create `.env` based on `.env.sample` and ensure variables are set (do not commit the `.env`).
 See `config/settings.py` for keys used.
-Reference IBM docs: [`Getting started`](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=getting-started-watsonx-orchestrate).
+IBM ADK is deferred to deployment.

-4. Place Google service credentials at `./config/google-credentials.json` (you will provide this).
+4. Place Google service credentials at `./config/google-credentials.json` (you have provided this).

 5. Run tests
 ```